Once a week, three times per week, once month, every single day.

 To answer these questions, we went to a few experts who know a thing or two about getting freaky.
 Here is what we learned.

 We have to stop considering sexual wellness inside of a “group mentality.”
 What is good for the herd is not always good for the individual couple.

-“This whole idea with ‘enough’ is about prescriptives, and unless we’re literally God, we have no place telling people how many times they should or shouldn’t [have sex] a week.
-It’s not what’s enough for everyone, it’s what’s enough for the individual,” says Mal Harrison, a sexologist and director of the Center for Erotic Intelligence.
+“This whole idea with ‘enough’ is about prescriptives, and unless we're literally God, we have no place telling people how many times they should or shouldn't a week.
+It's not what's enough for everyone, it's what's enough for the individual,” says Mal Harrison, a sexologist and director of the Center for Erotic Intelligence.

-People like prescriptives because it lets them off the hook from doing the work of self, exploring their needs, and then having [to] communicate them with their partners.
+People like prescriptives because it lets them off the hook from doing the work of self, exploring their needs, and then having communicate them with their partners.

 The reason we’re so obsessed with projecting numbers onto sexuality is because we don’t know how to talk about sex and avoid uncomfortable conversations like a coffee date with a sort-of-not-really friend.
-“People like prescriptives because it lets them off the hook from doing the work of self, exploring their needs, and then having [to] communicate them with their partners,” Harrison explains.
+“People like prescriptives because it lets them off the hook from doing the work of self, exploring their needs, and then having communicate them with their partners,” Harrison explains.
 “People would rather just have an app that lets their partners know they want sex than actually talk about it.”

 It’s about what feels good for you